simondlr/computingcommons/README.md

 Introduction (What is Bitcoin/Blockchain)
 Decentralized Finance (DRAFT done.
 See manuscript.)
 Decentralized Property (DRAFT done.
 See manuscript.)
-Decentralized Trade (Chapter almost specifically on OpenBazaar and its possibilities)
+Decentralized Trade (Chapter almost specifically on OpenBazaar and its possibilities).
+DRAFT done.
+See manuscript.
 Decentralized Autonomous Organizations (Ethereum, Appcoins, Republic of DOUG, deodands, etc)
 Decentralized AI & Agents (Simple agents to complex ones.
 From random darknet shopper to decentralized sensing as a service AI)
 Decentralized Law ("state as a service", opt-in consumer protected smart contracts, proof of sacrifice, passports, etc)